 Software stacks are much more diverse and variable these days.
 For example, Java has two runtime environments now.
 MySQL is not the only preferred DB solution, there is NoSQL too.
 In this scenario, if your application stack is too complex, it is futile to expect expertise in so many technologies from a full stack developer.
-It makes sense to opt for Ops and hire technology specific experts for each stack element.
+It makes sense to opt for Ops and hire technology-specific experts for each stack element.

 Agile implementation is for applications that are trying to keep up with highly volatile consumer markets, where there is intense competition between similar companies to come up with latest features that tilt the balance of customers on either side depending upon the utility provided by those features.
-If the enterprise is an industry facing entity, which has legacy solutions that do not require frequent changes other than white labeling for the customer companies, going for Ops does not make sense.
-The enterprise would do better with full stack developers who can handle minor version changes and maintenance needs of the application.
+If the enterprise is an industry facing entity, which has legacy solutions that do not require frequent changes other than white labelling for the customer companies, going for Ops does not make sense.
+The enterprise would do better with full-stack developers who can handle minor version changes and maintenance needs of the application.

 The team size per project depends less on the application needs and more on the enterprise’s ability to spend funds on hiring the team these days.
 This is a faulty approach.
 The team size should be decided based on the complexity of the application, and the areas of expertise required to build the application.

-If it is a complex application that requires modularity, and uses diverse stacks, it requires Ops resources.
-If the application scope is limited, with no complexity, and few update requirements, full stack developers can suffice.
+If it is a complex application that requires modularity and uses diverse stacks, it requires Ops resources.
+If the application scope is limited, with no complexity, and few update requirements, full-stack developers can suffice.

 In case of complex applications though, the budget plays a big role in hiring as Ops developers charge outrageous amounts of money in lieu of their deep expertise in the field.
-If the budget is limited, the enterprise should opt for full stack developers instead.
+If the budget is limited, the enterprise should opt for full-stack developers instead.

 Startups are mostly required to roll out frequent app releases.
 Enterprises try to mimic their operation style and end up spending time and money without significant returns.
 Startups opt for Ops because they cannot survive without it.
 Enterprises should take the call based on their future growth plans – is their application suite adequate or expected to grow?
 Are their applications subject to frequent changes or legacy applications that evolve over a larger time frame?

-To conclude, there is no right or wrong in choosing full stack or Ops for Software Development India.
+To conclude, there is no right or wrong in choosing full-stack or Ops for Software Development India.
 It depends on the specific needs of the company hiring the resources.